-Day 1 (Good Friday) Devizes to Newbury 34 miles Day 2 (Easter Saturday) Newbury to Marlow 36 miles Day 3 (Easter Sunday) Marlow to Ham 38 miles Day 4 (Easter Monday) Ham to Barn Elms Boathouse 10 miles
+Day 1 (Good Friday) Devizes to Newbury 34 miles Day 2 (Easter Saturday) Newbury to Marlow 36 miles Day 3 (Easter Sunday) Marlow to Ham 38 miles Day 4 (Easter Monday) Ham to Westminster 17 miles

 7.5.
-By agreement with the Stages Chief Umpire, any Junior Doubles paddlers from crews that have retired at the end of days 1 or 2 or 3 may form a new crew and complete the race together.
+By agreement with the Stages Chief Umpire, any Junior Doubles paddlers from boats that have retired at the end of days 1, 2 or 3 may form a new crew and complete the race together.
 Providing a paddler completes the total distance a certificate and medal will be awarded to that individual.